Divorce Lawyer for Women in Houston, TX

 Getting Your Fair Share of Business Assets During a Divorce

 Did your husband start a business while you were married?
 Did you start a business with your husband, putting in your blood, sweat, and tears?
 Did you stay at home and take care of children and the home while your husband built a business?
 If you can answer yes to any of these questions, you are entitled to a share of the company’s business value during the divorce.
 However, you don’t want to hurt the business during a divorce because you, your husband, and your children suffer.
-Let an experienced lawyer from Skillern Firm help you through your divorce and ensure you get your fair share.
+Let an aggressive female divorce lawyer from Skillern Firm help you through your divorce and ensure you get your fair share.
 They can walk you through the law, explain personal goodwill, and what is actually used to determine the value of a business in the eyes of the law.

 Child Conservatorship in a Houston Divorce

 Full legal custody of a child in Texas is referred to as a sole managing conservatorship.
 It’s very unlikely that you can achieve full physical custody.
 Texas courts prioritize the best interest of the child and believe that it’s best for both parents to be involved in a child’s life.
 You likely also want the best for your child, but if you intend on fighting for full custody during your divorce, you have a long road ahead of you.
 To completely remove a parent from a child’s life, a Court must terminate their parental rights before they grant you full custody.
 If your husband does not voluntarily terminate his parental rights, which is highly improbable, a Harris County court might terminate rights in the following situations:

 If your husband voluntarily did any of the following, you might have grounds to request and win sole custody on the grounds of abandonment:

 - Left your child with someone else and expressly communicated he was not coming to return.